 In addition, TSAG offers the following guidance on future work based on the ITU-T FG-MV outputs:

 For unfinished documents any interested party can access the document from the public version of the ITU website and develop it further.
+If more than one SG is interested in any of the unfinished documents and the topic falls within their mandates, they may start the work within their respective scopes.
+The SGs are encouraged to use the normal collaboration process to ensure no overlaps between the work (e.g. exchange of liaison statements).

 For completed deliverables:

 Study Groups with an existing mandate to commence standardization efforts may establish a new Work Item within their scope.